tomas193/statistics-web-app/README.md

 On the other hand, the application host and statistics & analytics module where the user enter kpi's inputs and targets; with the input data and targets, the application performs specific calculations and return visible data in a graph way, where a date range can be selected.

 This application was developed for a company with specific needs.
+The pictures that the project contains have fake data, no sensible information is exposed.

 ## Getting Started
 1. Clone the repository: